Dwarkanath Ganguly: Later life and career

 Ganguly belonged to the Kulin Brahmin clan.
 It was customary for Kulin men to practise polygamy, earning money from gifts presented to the groom by the bride's father.
 The 17-year-old Ganguly was pained, however, when he learned that the fatal poisoning of a girl by her relatives was a common practice; he vowed to be monogamous, and began to empathize with the women in his society.

 Years after the death of his first wife, he married Kadambini Ganguly (née Bose, one of the first female graduates in the British Empire) in 1883.
 Ganguly fought for her admission to Calcutta Medical College, and Kadambini became the first female practising Indian physician.

 He had ten children from both marriages.
-Ganguly's eldest daughter, Bidhumukhi, married Upendrakishore Ray Chowdhury.
+Ganguly's eldest daughter, Bidhumukhi, married Upendrakishore Ray Chowdhury (grandfather of Indian filmmaker Satyajit Ray).
 Jyotirmayee Gangopadhyay, his other daughter, was an educator and freedom fighter.
 Prabhat Chandra Ganguly followed his father into journalism and was a contemporary of Sukumar Ray, Ganguly's nephew.
 He was a member of Sukumar's "Monday club".